-When the city activates the Outdoor Warning Sirens, move indoors, seek more information and monitor TV, radio or other media for necessary actions.
+When you hear the sirens, move indoors, seek more information and monitor TV, radio or other media for necessary actions.

 When a tornado warning has been issued by the National Weather Service (NWS) for Collin County naming McKinney in the path.